 - Enjoy working with animals.

 - Are excited to link research and management.

-Wildlife science majors start with a solid foundation in
+Wildlife ecology and management majors start with a solid foundation in

 Then move to more advanced courses in